 Sadly, we don’t always have the time, money or annual leave available to jet off to Bali or Thailand for a week of rest and relaxation.
 Does that mean you have to miss out?
-Ahhh, no!
+Ah, no!
 There are some amazing staycation spots in, on and around Brisbane.
-While the Sunshine and Gold Coasts usually spring to mind first, I’m here to tell you about another spot you probably haven’t heard of before, Mercure’s Clear Mountain Lodge.
+While the Sunshine Coast and Gold Coast usually spring to mind first, I’m here to tell you about another spot you probably haven’t heard of before, Mercure Clear Mountain Lodge, Spa and Vineyard.

 Alright, where is this magical place?

 You’ll find Clear Mountain Lodge Spa & Vineyard a 40-minute drive north of Brisbane’s CBD.
 The drive itself is actually super easy and, when you arrive, it’s hard to believe you’re still so close to Brisbane.
 Stepping out of the car, the fresh mountain air filling your lungs, you feel a million miles away.
 It’s that instant feeling of relaxation, knowing you’re away from it all, surrounded by nature and 100% ready to get your chill on.

 The Lodge is in a pretty amazing location, perched up high on the mountain offers some of the best views of Brisbane.
 From the deck of the main house, you can take in sweeping, panoramic views of the Glasshouse Mountains, Lake Samsonvale, right across to Brisbane’s CBD and even out to the sand dunes of Moreton Bay and its islands.